Civil

 Do I Want a Bench Trial or a Jury Trial?

 In almost any civil or criminal case, you have the right to a trial.
 There are two types of trial: bench and jury.
 This is a major decision that can make the difference between winning and losing a case.
-A bench trial is where the Judge evaluates the evidence and determines which party wins.
-A jury trial is where a jury of local residents decide who wins.
+In a bench trial, the Judge evaluates the evidence and determines which party wins, whereas in a jury trial, a jury of local residents (jurors) decides who wins.
 Most people assume that all trials are held…

 Read More